-Runge’s contributions to the world include the discovery of the first coal tar dye, the identification of caffeine, and origination of paper chromatography – the separation of a fluid into its parts.
+Runge’s contributions to the world include the discovery of the first coal tar dye, identifying caffeine, and the origination of paper chromatography – separating a fluid into its parts.

 Runge identified caffeine in 1819 after being encouraged to analyze coffee by Johann Wolfgang von Goethe, the German literary figure who also saw himself as an investigator of nature.

 Additionally, he identified and named components of the dyes, including carbolic acid, now called phenol.

 Runge also devised a method for extracting sugar from beet juice besides being one of the first scientists to isolate quinine (the drug used for malaria treatment)

-Friedlieb Ferdinand Runge died on 25th March 1867, at the age of 73.
+Friedlieb Ferdinand Runge died on 25th March 1867, at 73.